akihikodaki/dts/test_plans/cvl_advanced_iavf_rss_gtpu_test_plan.rst

 6. send the packet in step 4.
    check the received packet has different hash value with which in step 3(including the case has no hash value).

-Note: the GTPoGRE packets need to be added to symmetric cases as a Ptype, just like toeplitz cases.

 Pattern: symmetric outer ipv4 + inner ipv4
 ------------------------------------------